hyperknot/open-protector-standard/problems_solutions.md

-## Safety problems with the upcoming EN draft
+## Problems with the upcoming EN draft

 *Note: As EN draft is not public and is still a work-in-progress, I'm referring to Fred Pieri's work as "EN draft".
-Fred's work can be seen in his [video](https://www.youtube.com/watch?v=EnRK16sgj8A) and [article](https://fredvol.bitbucket.io/Misc/jerk_analysis/p2/report_jerk_p2.html).*
+Fred's work can be seen in his great [video](https://www.youtube.com/watch?v=EnRK16sgj8A) and [article](https://fredvol.bitbucket.io/Misc/jerk_analysis/p2/report_jerk_p2.html).*

 The main problems with the EN draft is that none of the previous points are being addressed.